 There have been multiple studies on the reduction of restraint and/or seclusion in organizations that are using CPS.
 These studies have been conducted in inpatient units in the U.S. and New Zealand and residential and day treatment programs.

 Yes.
 We have a paper on our Thinking Skills Inventory (TSI), a tool that evaluates strengths and struggles in five areas of thinking skills.
 The TSI is a valid and reliable way to identify variation in skill domains relevant to a range of psychological difficulties, which may be useful for treatment planning and making referrals for further evaluation.

 There are three versions of the CPS-AIM: one for Parents, one for Educators, and one for Clinical Staff.
 Each CPS-AIM measures factors believed to be directly impacted by receiving CPS training, including adherence to the philosophy that ‘skill not will’ is the root of challenging behavior.
 Our research team has made this report available; it describes the psychometric properties of these measures, including reliability and validity.

 Yes, staff at Think:Kids have developed an audio coding system to assess providers’ integrity to CPS.
-This coding system is called the Collaborative Problem Solving Manualized Expert-Rated Integrity Coding System (CPS-MEtRICS) which is under review for publication.
+This coding system is called the Collaborative Problem Solving Manualized Expert-Rated Integrity Coding System (CPS-MEtRICS) which has been validated and published.
 When you get trained in CPS, you will learn to use shorter integrity tools that have been drawn directly from the CPS-MEtRICS.

 Think:Kids follow the latest research in implementation science to help inform and direct our work implementing CPS in schools and a variety of other agencies.
 We recently published an article that describes how we use the Active Implementation Frameworks to help guide the implementation of CPS throughout an entire system.